© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross 120m north west of Callywith is a scheduled monument protected by Historic England under reference 1003119.
 View the official record →

-Wayside cross 120m north west of Callywith is a medieval wayside cross located in Cornwall, England.
+Wayside cross 120m north west of Callywith is a medieval stone cross of uncertain dating, located in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003119.

 Wayside cross 120m north west of Callywith is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003119.